 Don’t forget to follow us @INN_Cannabis for real-time news updates!

-Securities Disclosure: I, Charlotte McLeod, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.

 Editorial Disclosure: The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.